 Several months later, a few representatives from a Sudara partner center were in Kala’s village talking about the skills training programs and raising awareness about traffickers.
 Kala heard their message and asked for help.
 She saw this opportunity as her only way out.

 Kala is now living in safe housing through a Sudara partner center and receiving tutoring in computer skills and spoken English.
-She said that when she came to the centers she was very withdrawn from activities and nervous, but the staff and center “gave me confidence and communication skills along with dignity and meaning to my life.”
 She was recently accepted into college and will begin those studies next year.

 Thank you for continuing to invest in and empower women like Kala to create a new life for herself and her family.
 You can read more Sudara Stories of Hope and Freedom here.
 And, find the Punjammies® we named in honor and celebration of Kala here.